Cluster Feeding (sometimes called ‘bunch feeding’) is exactly what the word suggests. Feeds that are ‘clustered’ together. This occurrence is normal!

 Why should I allow Clustered Feedings?

 Spend some Skin-to-Skin time with your baby.
 The benefits of Skin-to-Skin contact are endless.
-Bunch feeding has the ability to calm your baby in an instant, it also boosts your hormone production, so that your body can cope with your baby’s demands.
+Bunch feeding can calm your baby in an instant, it also boosts your hormone production, so that your body can cope with your baby’s demands.
 The skin contact triggers the release of Oxytocin, which soothes you and your baby.

 Take a break.
 If things get frustrating, ask your partner to help.
-While he holds the baby, you can make a cup of coffee or just go for a short walk.
-You’ll feel much more refreshed and relaxed afterwards.
+While he holds the baby, you can make a cup of coffee or go for a short walk.
+You’ll feel much more refreshed and relaxed afterward.